Seminars expert looks at precarious U.S.-China relations

 STEAMBOAT SPRINGS — The Seminars at Steamboat nonpartisan policy discussions continue with a talk about U.S.-China relations by Robert Daly, current director of the Wilson Center’s Kissinger Institute on China and the United States and a former U.S. diplomat in Beijing.

-His talk, “U.S.-China Relations: Can We Step Back from the Brink? ” starts at 5:30 p.m.
+His talk, “U.S.-China Relations: Can We Step Back from the Brink?” starts at 5:30 p.m.
 Monday, July 29, in the Strings Music Pavilion.
 Free tickets are distributed at 4:45 p.m., and doors open at the same time.

 Daly is recognized as a leading authority on Sino-U.S. relations, he has testified before Congress, lectured widely in both countries and regularly offers analysis for top media outlets.
-He has compiled an unusually diverse portfolio of high-level work, having served as a U.S. diplomat in Beijing; as an interpreter for Chinese and U.S. leaders, including President Carter and Secretary of State Kissinger; as head of China programs at Johns Hopkins, Syracuse and the University of Maryland; and as a producer of Chinese-language versions of “Sesame Street.”
+He has compiled an unusually diverse portfolio of high-level work, having served as a U.S. diplomat in Beijing; as an interpreter for Chinese and U.S. leaders, including President Jimmy Carter and Secretary of State Henry Kissinger; as head of China programs at Johns Hopkins, Syracuse and the University of Maryland; and as a producer of Chinese-language versions of “Sesame Street.”

 Founded in 2003 as a nonprofit organization with a mission to bring experts on a wide range of public policy topics to the Steamboat community, Seminars at Steamboat presents nonpartisan policy talks for free to the community.
 Run by an all-volunteer board, the speaker series is supported by individual contributions.

-Each talk lasts about 50 minutes, followed by a question-and-answer session.
+Each talk lasts about 50 minutes, followed by a Q & A session.

 For more information about Seminars at Steamboat, archives of past talks and the 2019 schedule, visit http://www.seminarsatsteamboat.org.